johe123qwe/github-trending/README.md

 ## C#

+* 【2025-07-29】[AIDotNet / OpenDeepWiki](https://github.com/AIDotNet/OpenDeepWiki) - OpenDeepWiki is the open-source version of the DeepWiki project, aiming to provide a powerful knowledge management and collaboration platform.
+The project is mainly developed using C# and TypeScript, supporting modular design, and is easy to expand and customize.
+* 【2025-07-29】[xenia-manager / xenia-manager](https://github.com/xenia-manager/xenia-manager) - Xenia Manager is a tool that tries to make using Xenia Emulator easier.
 * 【2025-07-27】[Cleanuparr / Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - Cleanuparr is a tool for automating the cleanup of unwanted or blocked files in Sonarr, Radarr, and supported download clients like qBittorrent, Deluge and Transmission.
 * 【2025-07-21】[REDSIM / VRCLightVolumes](https://github.com/REDSIM/VRCLightVolumes) - Nextgen voxel based light probes replacement for VRChat
 * 【2025-07-21】[imDema / FreeMove](https://github.com/imDema/FreeMove) - Move directories without breaking shortcuts or installations